Richfield High School (Minnesota)

 Richfield High School is the only public traditional high school in Richfield, Minnesota, United States.
-The school serves grades 9-12 for the Richfield Public Schools and have a "vision of equity" statement of "dismantling policies and processes that benefit whiteness and other systems of privilege".
+The school serves grades 9-12 for the Richfield Public Schools.
+It was named to the 2023 AP School Honor Roll, which recognizes schools with AP programs that are delivering results and broadening access for students.
+Richfield High School was also awarded a place on the "Best Public High Schools 2023-24" list by U.S. News and World Report.